What do I do when a parent is experiencing dementia?

 It can be difficult to change your role from child to caregiver.
-For many individuals, living with a parent who is struggling with dementia can be overwhelming and isolating at first; however, there are several tools available to support you along the way.
+For many individuals, living with a parent with dementia can be overwhelming and isolating at first; however, there are several tools available to support you along the way.

 If you work or have kids of your own, the challenges of caring for your parent can be even more demanding and may take a toll on your health, family or marriage.
 However, by becoming more informed about dementia and Alzheimer’s and focusing on planning, you can try to balance these roles so that you, your family and your parent are living more balanced lives.